TekkenThug/TekkenThug/README.md

 [![KMTT](assets/kmtt.png)](https://github.com/TekkenThug)

-Hi 👋, I'm Vadim Ignatov, a junior frontend developer in KMTT.
+Hi 👋, I'm Vadim Ignatov, a junior frontend developer.
 I am also interested in other areas of development 😋.
 This is my mini-profile as an IT-specialist 😎.